sunshineagoo17/nextstream/README.md

     - Node.js (v14 or later)
     - npm (v6 or later) or Yarn (v1.22 or later)
     - MySQL (v8 or later)
+    - Git LFS (Large File Storage) for handling large files in the repository

 ### Installing Node.js and npm
 - **You can download and install Node.js and npm from the official website**: